edgonzalez-9/AchievementHunter/README.md

 this project needs to be fleshed out and planned.
 I will actually sit down and flesh out this project tomorrow.
+I did not actually sit down to work on the project today.
+I will tomorrow.